pgRouting/pgrouting/src/tsp/doc/TSP-family.rst

 .. _tsp:

-Traveling Sales Person
+Traveling Sales Person - Family of functions
 ===============================================================================

+.. index from here

-- :ref:`pgr_TSP` - When input is given as matrix cell information.
+* :ref:`pgr_TSP` - When input is given as matrix cell information.
-- :ref:`pgr_eucledianTSP` - When input are coordinates.
+* :ref:`pgr_eucledianTSP` - When input are coordinates.

+.. index to here

 .. toctree::
     :hidden:

-    ./pgr_tsp
-    ./pgr_eucledianTSP
+    pgr_tsp
+    pgr_eucledianTSP

 General Information